Higher-Education CollaBorations

 • Slow design and alternative temporalities in fashion-textile practice.

-• Sacred making practices for contemporary designers.
+• Sacred making practices.

 • Ontological redirections for fashion-textile and design futures.